 Day 2: Huacawasi – Condor Pass – Quenayoc

 The next 35 minutes were horrible.
 We began the true ascent.
 Craig ran up (as usual), I felt like I was walking in space.
 I couldn’t take more than two steps without the feeling that my breath was being stolen from me.
-It didn’t help that it was so misty; Steph said she thought she was going to meet her maker!
+It didn’t help that it was so misty, another teammate, Steph, said she thought she was going to meet her maker!
 Sibi encouraged us all the way.

 Then it began to snow.
 Luckily we had made it to the top where we were unexpectedly greeted with coca tea and a cheese sandwich by one of the porters.
 Hero!
 Do you like a challenge?
 Check out this guide to the Inca Jungle trek to Machu Picchu.